 Polytech Plastics is located at 17 Biscayne Way in Jandakot, Western Australia.

-This is 17 minutes south of Perth city just off the Kwinana Freeway ( between the Beerigan Drive and Armadale Rd exits).
+This is 17 minutes south of Perth city just off the Kwinana Freeway (between the Berrigan Drive and Armadale Rd exits).

 The nearest train station is Cockburn Central – call us – we can pick you up from the train station.